Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Channel Eigenspectrum Shaping

 \subsection{A Cross-Correlation View of FMB}

-To uncover why a few-mode biased latent space accelerates diffusion training, we analyze the learning dynamics using output-input cross-correlation, building upon the convergence analysis framework from deep linear networks~\cite{saxe2013exact}.
+To uncover why a few-mode biased latent space accelerates diffusion training, we analyze the learning dynamics using output-input cross-correlation, which is employed in the convergence analysis framework of deep linear networks~\cite{saxe2013exact} and has recently been shown to be effective for non-linear diffusion models~\cite{bonnaire2025diffusion}.
 Output-input cross-correlation captures the statistical dependencies that the model needs to learn.
 By analyzing its eigenspectrum, we can quantitatively evaluate training progress for each `correlation mode', namely the eigenvectors of the groundtruth cross-correlation matrix.
 A mode is considered well learned if the strength of the learned cross-correlation along its corresponding eigenvector approaches the groundtruth eigenvalue.